ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/detailed_part_inventory.md

 **Priority:** Low-Mid

-**Description:** The hinge is the mobile part which connects the "front" and "back" frames to each other.
-It can do a full rotation and is made from metal.
+**Description:** The 5.5in metal hinge is the mobile part which connects the "front" and "back" frames to each other.
+It can do a full rotation.
 This particular hinge comes in multiple size variants, although 5.5in is used for the OpenScoutV1.1.
 Occasionally stores will refer to it as a "Lazy Susan".

 **Availability:** The hinge isn't technically out of stock, but it's availablity has been spotty.
 It seems to be available on aliexpress but western online stores can be hit or miss.